 Adoption can be a daunting concept even to an adult pursuing the process.
 Imagine being a child whose parents are adding a child to your family through adoption.
 The control is completely out of their hands and the choices are that of their parents.
 Children are not often kept in the loop nor given information about where their family is in the adoption process.
 Many times, they have no idea when they might welcome a sibling.
 The simple unknowns of this process can be incredibly unnerving and exciting all at once.
-It makes little sense not to appease these fears and involve your older children in the adoption process by discussing it with them.
+It makes little sense not to appease these fears and involve your older children in the adoption process by discussing them with them.
 The adoption will affect the family unit as a whole and should include the involvement of all members.

 Communication is key when it comes to discussing with an older child about adding a sibling to your family through adoption.
 Keeping the child apprised of important information will help appease concerns.
 While it is often difficult to provide an exact timeline, the peace of knowing that you will communicate information when you have it will be incredibly helpful.
 Allowing your child to be open and remaining willing to seriously address concerns will be imperative to effectively discuss adoption with your child and build a strong foundation for a healthy sibling relationship.
 General communication will be the key to inviting your child to not only participate in the adoption process but to help them to feel confident in knowing they will be heard if they come to you with concerns or questions.